JsAndDotNet/WaterRecovery/README.md

 > This information is free to use and derive as you so wish.
 I ([Justin Jones](https://twitter.com/JsAndDotNet), UK South) would appreciate being credited with the original model.
 I take no responsibility for it, or derivations of it, in any way whatsoever.
-If you are going to do further research or make a product based on this work, [I'd love to be involved](https://twitter.com/JsAndDotNet) :blush:
+If you are going to do further research or make a product based on this work, feel free to [get in touch](https://twitter.com/JsAndDotNet).
+I'd love to be involved :blush: .

 ----